English Heritage: English Heritage sites in Cornwall

 In 1999 a pressure group, the Revived Cornish Stannary Parliament, wrote to English Heritage asking them to remove all signs bearing their name from Cornish sites by July 1999 as they regarded the ancient sites as Cornish heritage, not English.
 Over a period of eleven months members of the Cornish Stannary removed 18 signs and a letter was sent to English Heritage saying "The signs have been confiscated and held as evidence of English cultural aggression in Cornwall.
 Such racially motivated signs are deeply offensive and cause distress to many Cornish people".
 On 18 January 2002, at Truro Crown Court, after the prosecution successfully applied for a Public Immunity Certificate to suppress defence evidence (these are normally issued in cases involving national security), three members of the group agreed to return the signs and pay £4,500 in compensation to English Heritage and to be bound over to keep the peace.
 In return, the prosecution dropped charges of conspiracy to cause criminal damage.

-In 2011, Conservative MP George Eustice stated that Cornish heritage "is not English" and that there is "a growing feeling that Cornwall should have its own heritage organisation, taking over from English Heritage."
-He suggested that English Heritage be replaced "with a Cornish Heritage group, just like they have for instance in Wales and Scotland."
+In 2011, George Eustice, Conservative MP for the Cornish constituency of Camborne and Redruth, stated that Cornish heritage "is not English" and that there is "a growing feeling that Cornwall should have its own heritage organisation, taking over from English Heritage".
+He suggested that English Heritage be replaced "with a Cornish Heritage group, just like they have for instance in Wales and Scotland".
 The then Culture Secretary Jeremy Hunt was called upon to give cash to a new autonomous body in Cornwall by "top slicing" English Heritage's budget.
+The Cornish Heritage Trust manages a number of sites on behalf of English Heritage.

 Fortress House

-In 2006, The Secretary of State at the DCMS issued a certificate of exemption from listing for Fortress House, the then English Heritage headquarters.
+In 2006, the Secretary of State at the DCMS issued a certificate of exemption from listing for Fortress House, the then English Heritage headquarters.
 In 2009, it was demolished and the site redeveloped for a commercial office building.